nih-cfde/icc-eval-core/README.md

 ## Overview

-This repo is the code that supports the activities described in [this repo](https://github.com/nih-cfde/icc-eval-coordination?tab=readme-ov-file) for background context.
+This repo supports the activities described in [this repo](https://github.com/nih-cfde/icc-eval-coordination?tab=readme-ov-file).

 # Development